DKRZ-AIM/dkrz-hereon-icon-superdropnet/Python-from-ICON.md

 upstream        NO-PUSH-TO-UPSTREAM (push)
 ```

+#### Working with our fork

+TODO just check out the icon-aes-fork or clone from my repo on Levante.

-### Configure ICON
+### Configure ICON-AES

-Configure ICON to run on Levante and using the dynamic library
+Configure ICON-AES to run on Levante and using the dynamic library

 ```bash
 cd TODO (the icon aes repo)